vavpan/SpringBoot-ExternalAPI/README.md

 <b> Execution </b>

-You can download source code and use Intelij to run it.
+You can download/clone source code and use Intelij to run it.
 In folder application.properties i use the default server port(8080) so if you already use this somewhere else, you can change the server port.
 Open SpringBootExternalApiApplication.class and run the program.
 Using Postman(preferable way) you can send requests and receive data.